jazz-soft/JZZ-gui-Select/README.md

 ## API

-All calls are identical for both Input/Output pickes except of the `In`/`Out` name suffixes where appropriate.
+All calls are identical for both Input/Output pickers except of the `In`/`Out` name suffixes where appropriate.

 ##### constructor